 Speaking of underrated (and Ellington), Herman was a terrific singer who could have built a career on that talent alone, but his rendition of “Do Nothin’ till You Hear from Me” is extra-good.
 The other vocal spots are taken by Frances Wayne, who, you’ll hear, had an effortless way with a ballad both in vocal quality and interpretive style.
 She would sing with Herman’s band for the next two years, and redeemed many a mediocre, chart-seeking number.

-Significant changes marked the band’s journey through 1944, including the arrival of pianist-arranger Ralph Burns, who would shape the First Herd identity, along with drummer Dave Tough, tenor-sax wizard Flip Phillips, and another pianist-arranger, Neal Hefti.
+Significant changes marked the band’s journey through 1944, including the arrival of pianist-arranger Ralph Burns, who would shape the First Herd identity, along with drummer Dave Tough, tenor-sax wizard Flip Phillips, and trumpeter-arranger Neal Hefti.
 Nice to see some of the notable transients as well, including Ellingtonians Juan Tizol and Ray Nance.

 But just as this band was jelling, Herman switched labels and went to Columbia.
 Ideally, this means you need only pull the earlier Mosaic set off the shelf to enjoy the band’s spirited sound and further innovations, including the adoption of bebop tropes.